cmu-delphi/delphi-epidata/docs/api/covidcast-signals/quidel.md

 #### Smoothing

-Smoothed estimates are formed by pooling data over time.
-That is, daily, for each location, we first pool all data available in that location over the last 7 days, and we then recompute everything described in the last two subsections.
-Pooling in this way makes estimates available in more geographic areas, as many areas report very few tests per day, but have enough data to report when 7 days are considered.
+Pooling data forms smoothed estimates over time.
+That is, daily, for each location, we first pool all data available in that location over the last 7-days, and we then recompute everything described in the last two subsections.
+Pooling in this way makes estimates available in more geographic areas, as many areas report very few tests per day but have enough data to report when 7 days are considered.

 ### Lag and Backfill